sathwik1332/SMS-spam-detection/README.md

 This project implements a Spam Detection System using machine learning techniques to classify SMS messages as either spam or ham (not spam).
 The workflow includes data preprocessing, feature engineering, model training, evaluation, and real-time prediction via user input.

 🔍 Features
-Dataset: Based on the SMSSpamCollection dataset, loaded with proper label encoding.
+Dataset: Based on the SMS Spam Collection dataset, loaded with proper label encoding.

 Data Analysis & Visualization: